msvivianso/wwc-basic-blog/README.md

 $ cd ~/Desktop
 ```

-**Note:** Your terminal is just a program that allows you to run different commands, in this workshop we will be using it to run [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands.
+**Note:** Your terminal is just a program that allows you to run different commands.
+In this workshop we will be using it to run [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands.
 Bash is a command language that allows you to execute different commands through your terminal that interact with your computer.

 ```cd``` is a Bash command that allows you to change directories.
 In this case we are changing directories to our desktop directory.